yngvem/PDImaging/README.md

 1. Numpy
 2. Cython
 3. Scikit-Image
+4. Scipy (for convolution)
-4. Setuptools (I plan on making it possible to install with distutils in the future)
+5. Setuptools (I plan on making it possible to install with distutils in the future)

 ## About me
 I am a graduate student on my first year of a Masters degree in image processing and computational biology at the Norwegian University of Life Sciences.
 I have previously completed a Bachelor's degree within physics and applied mathematics at the same university, with one year spent at the University of Manchester, where I wrote my undergraduate project.
 My project is meant as an introduction to the mathematical background of tomographic reconstruction techniques, including numerics as well as a comparison of different algorithms.
 The MATLAB toolkit I made, as well as the thesis can be found at https://github.com/yngvem/CT_reconstruction